OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * Open a terminal on your local machine.
 * Navigate to the directory where you want to place the file.
-* Type `scp yourusername@cowboy.hpc.okstate.edu:directory_where_your_file_is_stored/yourfilename .`
+* Type `scp yourusername@cowboy.hpc.okstate.edu:directory_where_your_file_is_stored/yourfilename .`.
 > If Pete wanted to move the file `examplefile.txt` from his scratch folder to his local computer, he would type `scp pete@cowboy.hpc.okstate.edu:/scratch/pete/data/examplefile.txt .`.
 The `.` is [shorthand](#linux-commands) for the current working directory.
 * Enter your Cowboy password.
-* You will see the file name and "100%" once the transfer is complete.
+* You will see the file name and "100%" once the transfer completes.

-### Copy a file from your local machine *to Cowboy*.
+### Copy a file from your local machine *to Cowboy*

 * Open a terminal on your local machine.
 * Navigate to the directory where your file is located.
 * Type `scp localfilename yourusername@cowboy.hpc.okstate.edu:/directory_where_you_want_to_put_the_file/`.
-> If Pete wanted to put `examplefile.txt` in his `/data` folder in `/scratch`, he would type `scp examplefile.txt pete@cowboy.hpc.okstate.edu:/scratch/pete/data/`.
+> If Pete wanted to put `examplefile.txt` in his `/data` folder on `/scratch`, he would type `scp examplefile.txt pete@cowboy.hpc.okstate.edu:/scratch/pete/data/`.
 * Enter your Cowboy password.
-* You will see the file name and "100%" once the transfer is complete.
+* You will see the file name and "100%" once the transfer completes.

 # Scheduler
 When you log into Cowboy, you are located on one of Cowboy’s login nodes.
 You can edit files here, but you must use the scheduler to run your job.
-The scheduler takes information from you, finds the best compute node(s) to use, and runs your job there.
+The scheduler takes information from you, finds the best compute node(s) to use, and runs your job.

 ![Cowboy System](img/cowboy_log_in.png "Cowboy's Structure")